 - Peripheral insulin resistance and hyperinsulinaemia

-- Sodium and fluid retention cause leg swelling and weight increase, usually in those with underlying heart or kidney disease.
+- Sodium and fluid retention cause leg swelling and weight increase

 - Irregular menstruation